-Full of useful information, imaginative exercises, insightful articles and first-hand personal accounts from adopters as well as adopted children and young people, the Applicant’s workbook is an accessible, appropriate and easy to use resource that provides an inclusive and comprehensive approach to the preparation process.
+Full of useful information, imaginative exercises, insightful articles and first-hand personal accounts from adopters as well as adopted children and young people, the pack is an accessible, appropriate and easy to use resource that provides an inclusive and comprehensive approach to the preparation process.
 The Trainer’s guide includes a DVD containing film clips and a CD-ROM containing a PowerPoint presentation and hand-outs.

 The programme will enable prospective adopters to:

-Please note that a different version of this Applicant's workbook exists for Northern Ireland, Scotland and Wales.
+Please note that a different version of this trainer’s guide exists for Northern Ireland, Scotland and Wales.

 Who is this training pack for?